LTUC/amman-dotnet-401d2/Curriculum/Class02/facilitator/README.md

 # Class 02 Unit Testing

 ## Overview
-* Today is solely focusing on how students should be approaching the setup and presentation of their assignments.
+Today is solely focusing on how students should be approaching the setup and presentation of their assignments.

-* Use XUnit when unit testing within C#.
+Use XUnit when unit testing within C#.

-* The documentation portion shows an example of what the readme documentation should look like, as well as comments within code.
+The documentation portion shows an example of what the readme documentation should look like, as well as comments within code.

 ## Learning Objectives
 See student facing readme.

 ## How do I prep for today?
 1. Review what the most current XUnit version.
 Make sure it is compatible with your framework.
 2. Review the demo code and lecture doc
+3. Make sure that you have the example readme templates available in a `Resources/Templates` folder in the class GH repo.

 ## Lecture
  1. Code Review on "About Me Quiz" / Code Challenge